 - Group lessons – evaluation required.
 Cost depends on number of students in group.

-NOTE: A late fee of $15 is charged for payments received after the 10th.
+NOTE: A late fee of $25 is charged for payments received after the 10th.
 A $35 service charge is applied to all accounts for checks returned for insufficient funds.
-Invoices are only prepared when new books are delivered or if monthly tuition falls 15 days past due.

 Other Studio Policies